vespa-engine/documentation/documentation/xgboost.md

 if(fieldMatch(title).completeness < 0.772132337, 0.673938096, 0.791884363) +
   if(fieldMatch(title).importance <  0.606320798, 0.469432801,0.55586201)
 ```
-As we can see from the produced ranking expression Vespa does not currently represent `missing` and only supports the yes and no branches from the dumped json model.
+As we can see from the produced ranking expression Vespa does not represent `missing` and only supports the yes and no branches from the dumped json model.

 ## Feature mappings from XGBoost to Vespa
 XGBoost is trained on array or array like data structures where features are named based on the index in the array